B PERMIT

 Non-EU independent

 For non-EU citizens, obtaining a B permit for an independent activity is challenging.
-The business must have a strong economic interest for Switzerland and the applicant must prove that is presence is required on a long-term basis to operate the business.
-Proof of sufficient financial means will be required as well as a solid business plan showing that the business will be financially sustainable and employ local staff (art.
+The business must have a strong economic interest for Switzerland and the applicant must prove that their presence is required on a long-term basis to operate the business.
+Proof of sufficient financial means will be required as well as a solid business plan proving that the business will be financially sustainable and employ local staff (art.
 19 LEI).

 Family reunification